 Best of all, we are just a short, five minute drive to Grace Bay beach.

-We have BONEFISHING in the lake and a private Marina where three of the islands’ best SCUBA dive companies moor their boats.
+We have BONEFISHING in the lake and a private Marina where two of the islands’ best SCUBA dive companies moor their boats.

-Island’s finest dive operators run out of our marina.
-Aqua TCI and Flamingo Divers with Caicos Adventures found a little further down in the Marina.
+Our Island’s finest dive operators run out of the marina.
+Aqua TCI is found on our dock with Flamingo Divers a short walk further down in the Marina.

 Our small six villa estate has a special appeal to couples, families or small groups looking for something a little bit different to your typical resort.